State Archaeological Museum

 There is also a section on ‘Historical Art’ opened in 1963 which displays large number of old terracottas, bronzes, wood-carvings, textiles and manuscripts.
 Sells several card-sets and other publications; activities include explorations and excavations of historical sites.

+The present palatial building was donated by the family of Satyendranath Roy, second son of Rai Bahadur Ambika Charan Roy 1827-1902, especially at the initiative of Rabindranath Roy in the early 1970s.

+Entry fee and timing

+The museum charges Rs.20 per person as the entry fee.
+It remains open from Wednesday to Sunday from 11am to 4.30pm.